 This article applies to:

-- What fields does MailMarshal check for User Matching?
+- What fields does SEG check for User Matching?

-- Why is the "from" or "to" address shown in my email client not matched by MailMarshal rules?
+- Why is the "from" or "to" address shown in my email client not matched by SEG rules?

 - In Content Analysis rules (also known as Standard rules in earlier versions), these conditions check BOTH the originator address header field AND the envelope sender (return-path).
 The conditions trigger if either address is in the list you provided.

-Note that in MailMarshal SMTP Connection rules (also known as Receiver rules), these conditions check only the return-path, because the header information is not available at this stage of processing.
+In SEG Connection rules (also known as Receiver rules), the address conditions check only the return-path, because the header information is not available in the SMTP conversation when these rules are evaluated.

 - These conditions check ONLY the envelope information (RCPT TO).
 A header "To" field is not required by the standards for email formatting (RFCs).

 In many cases of legitimate email, the header sender field matches the return-path.
 However this is not always true.
 For instance, mailing lists and role addresses (such as helpdesks) often use a return-path different from the visible From address.

 If you are constructing a whitelist or blacklist of addresses, to ensure good matching use the addresses of the return-path and RCPT TO.